 Why Do We Use Chapters?

-In trying to determine the number of chapters your novel will have you must first understand WHY you might want to include chapters at all.
+In trying to determine how many chapters are in a novel, you will have you must first understand WHY you might want to include chapters at all.
 They aren’t mandatory by any means, but they can be a very useful tool in structuring the overall story in a way that is more easily digestible to the reader.

 The end of each chapter gives the reader a solid place to take a moment and process everything they’ve just read.
 Since it’s not always feasible to read an entire novel in one sitting, they also allow for a practical place for the reader to take a longer break and do other things.
 But they shouldn’t be so satisfied that they don’t want to come back and read the next chapter.